Dirk II von Falkenburg, Count of Falkenburg1

 Sewallis Edward Shirley, 10th Earl Ferrers was born on 24 January 1847.1 He was the son of Washington Sewallis Shirley, 9th Earl Ferrers and Lady Augusta Annabella Chichester.2 He married Lady Ina Maude Hedges-White, daughter of William Henry Hare Hedges-White, 3rd Earl of Bantry and Jane Herbert, on 24 October 1885.1 He died on 26 July 1912 at age 65, without issue.2

-Sewallis Edward Shirley, 10th Earl Ferrers succeeded to the title of 16th Baronet Shirley, of Staunton Harold [E., 1611] on 13 March 1859.2 He succeeded to the title of 10th Viscount Tamworth, of co.
-Stafford [G.B., 1711] on 13 March 1859.2 He succeeded to the title of 10th Earl Ferrers [G.B., 1711] on 13 March 1859.2 He graduated from Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).2 He was invested as a Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.).2 He held the office of Justice of the Peace (J.P.) for Derbyshire.2
+He succeeded as the 16th Baronet Shirley, of Staunton Harold [E., 1611] on 13 March 1859.2 He succeeded as the 10th Earl Ferrers [G.B., 1711] on 13 March 1859.2 He succeeded as the 10th Viscount Tamworth, of co.
+Stafford [G.B., 1711] on 13 March 1859.2 He graduated from Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)2 He was appointed Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.)2 He held the office of Justice of the Peace (J.P.) for Derbyshire.2

 Citations

-- [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 22.
+1. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 22.
 Hereinafter cited as The New Extinct Peerage.

-Robert IV de Dreux, Comte de Dreux
+Robert IV, Comte de Dreux

 M, #102539, b.
 1241, d.
 1282

-Robert IV de Dreux, Comte de Dreux was born in 1241.
-He was the son of Jean I de Dreux, Comte de Dreux and Marie de Bourbon.
-He married Beatrix de Montfort, Comtesse de Montfort, daughter of Jean I de Montfort, Comte de Montfort l'Aumari and Jeanne de Chateaudun, circa 1259.
+Robert IV, Comte de Dreux was born in 1241.
+He was the son of Jean I, Comte de Dreux and Marie de Bourbon.
+He married Beatrix de Montfort, Comtesse de Montfort, daughter of Jean I de Montfort, Comte de Montfort l'Aumari and Jeanne de Châteaudun, circa 1259.
 He died in 1282.

 Citations

-- [S11] Alison Weir, Britain's Royal Family: A Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 85.
-Hereinafter cited as Britain's Royal Family.
+1. [S11] Alison Weir, Britain's Royal Families: The Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 85.
+Hereinafter cited as Britain's Royal Families.